-The Grand Dame of New Orleans Hotels Reclaims Its Glory
+The Grand Dame of NOLA Hotels Reclaims Its Glory

 With a resplendent makeover, this iconic Pontchartrain Hotel is ready for its close up.